Tunneling Spectroscopy of Two-Dimensional Materials Based on Via Contacts

 In this work, we demonstrate planar tunneling junctions in van der Waals heterostructures whose size is limited in principle only by lithographic techniques.
 The junctions are based on metallic contacts that pass vertically through holes etched in exfoliated \textit{h}BN flakes, named ``via'' contacts in analogy with their function in conventional circuits \cite{telford_via_2018}.
-Figs.~\ref{fig:schematic}\panela and \panelb depict schematics of the two types of via-based tunneling structures studied.
-The via-embedded \textit{h}BN flakes, typically 20-50 nm thick, are then used subsequently to pick up a thinner (\textit{h}BN) tunnel barrier (typically $\leq 3$ layers thick) and then the target material.
+Figs.~\ref{fig:schematic}\panela and \panelb depict side-view schematics of the two types of via-based tunneling structures studied.
+The "via" contacts are fabricated by reactive ion etching lithographically-patterned holes in 20-50 nm thick \textit{h}BN flakes followed by e-beam deposition of a non-sticking metal such as Au, Pd, or Pt inside the holes (see Supplemental Information for details) \cite{telford_via_2018}.
+The via-embedded \textit{h}BN flakes are then used subsequently to pick up a thinner (\textit{h}BN) tunnel barrier (typically $\leq 3$ layers thick) and then the target material using the dry-polymer transfer technique \cite{dean-1Dedge-2011}.
 This procedure can be performed entirely in an inert environment, ensuring good tunneling contact to air-sensitive materials.
 We study the dependence of via-based tunneling on the thickness of the \textit{h}BN tunnel barrier, on the tunneling area, and on the role of defects in the tunnel barrier.
-This device geometry allows us to achieve junction areas as small as $30^2$ nm$^2$, and in the limit of zero layers of \textit{h}BN, we demonstrate the crossover from a diffusive contact to a ballistic point contact as the tunneling area of the device is reduced.
+This device geometry allows us to achieve junction areas as small as $(44 \pm 14)^2 $ nm$^2$, and in the limit of zero layers of \textit{h}BN, we demonstrate the crossover from a diffusive contact to a ballistic point contact as the tunneling area of the device is reduced.